Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 what naming convention should be used to write RIS files?
 See details for options. |

-Returns a character vector containing bibliographic information in the specified format if file
+a character vector containing bibliographic information in the specified

 eviatlas <- c( "TY - JOUR", "AU - Haddaway, Neal R.", "AU - Feierman, Andrew", "AU - Grainger, Matthew J.", "AU - Gray, Charles T.", "AU - Tanriver-Ayder, Ezgi", "AU - Dhaubanjar, Sanita", "AU - Westgate, Martin J.", "PY - 2019", "DA - 2019/06/04", "TI - EviAtlas: a tool for visualising evidence synthesis databases", "JO - Environmental Evidence", "SP - 22", "VL - 8", "IS - 1", "SN - 2047-2382", "UR - https://doi.org/10.1186/s13750-019-0167-1", "DO - 10.1186/s13750-019-0167-1", "ID - Haddaway2019", "ER - " ) detect_parser(eviatlas) # = "parse_ris" df <- as.data.frame(parse_ris(eviatlas)) ris_out <- write_refs(df, format = "ris", file = FALSE)